lizrush/NaNoGenMo2015/DRAFT_blog.md

 Before I started work on generating my own novel based on these texts, I rolled up my sleeves and got to work on analyzing them.
 The algorithmia platform is already full of many text analysis algorithms, so instead of getting lost in learning natural language processing from scratch, it was as simple as choosing an algorithm, passing in my texts, and comparing the results.

 Haven't read any of the books?
 Don't worry!
-First algorithm I ran on the texts was [Summarizer](https://algorithmia.com/algorithms/nlp/Summarizer).
+The first algorithm I ran on the texts was [Summarizer](https://algorithmia.com/algorithms/nlp/Summarizer).
 This algorithm is pretty straightforward--input text, get back key sentences based on frequency of topics and terms.
 Read the summaries of [Set One](https://github.com/lizrush/NaNoGenMo2015/blob/master/results/set_one_summarizer_results.txt) and [Set Two](https://github.com/lizrush/NaNoGenMo2015/blob/master/results/set_two_summarizer_results.txt) if you need a literary refresher!

 Using the [AutoTag algorithm](https://algorithmia.com/algorithms/nlp/AutoTag), I set out to discover if there would be a difference in the topics we'd find between the two author demographics.
 The Autotag algorithm uses a variant of Latent Dirichlet allocation and returns a set of keywords that reprensent the topics in the text.
 I then took each of the topics returned by the algorithm and classified them into various categories or themes to see if we could find some common threads.

 [insert graph img here]